lologhi/lologhi.github.com/_posts/2016-05-04-DDoS-attack-for-ransom.md

 {% include figure.html src="/images/catch-them-all.gif" caption="When I'm adding iptables rule" %}

 Based on our Google Sheets of cleaned IP, we first thought the attack might not be distributed enough and we could just block the most harmful IPs.
 We added some `iptables -A INPUT -s xx.xx.xx.xx -j DROP` on what seemed to be the most harmful IPs, but it did not lower the attack.
 And it also broke the website as some of these IPs where AWS internal ones 🙃

+**2016-05-06 Edit:** this might have been fully useless, as we did not specified that the real IP to block was in `X-Forwarded-For`!!

 **First conclusion: it's a distributed attack, we cannot just block IPs.**